bpsmith/pybbg/README.rst

 pybbg - python library to interface with Bloomberg COM API
 =====

-Python interface to Bloomberg COM APIs
+Python interface to Bloomberg Desktop APIs using COM

 Implemented Features
 ====================

 The bloomberg requests implemented are as following:

     - HistoricalDataReqest
     - ReferenceDataRequest